nathancarter/weblurch/doc/plan.md

  * Email the developers if and only if the new output differs from the old in an important way (i.e., not just timings, but results).

+### Improving documentation

+Documentation in most unit test spec files promises that [the basic spec file](basic-spec.litcoffee.html) will provide complete documentation on how to read and understand a test spec file.
+But it does not.

+ * Add documentation to that file so that someone who does not know how to read a test spec file could learn it from that file.

+### Citing sources

+The glyph icons that come with Bootstrap were provided free by [Glyphicons](http://glyphicons.com/).
+Bootstrap requests that if you use them, you provide a link back to that site.
+When my apps are further along in production, such a link should be provided somewhere on the site where it makes sense to do so.